d00616/RFduino/README.md

 ### nRF51duino

+This Software is completely unstable at the moment.
+It looks like there is a problem with linker scripts.

 This code supports nRF51822 and nRF41422 chips from Nordic Semiconductor.
 At the moment no Softdevice functionality is supported out of the box.
 A sketch cannot be compiled without Nordic SDK.
 Compliling a sketch without SDK and a native Radio Library (nRF24 compatible)